Calcium Acetate CapsulesPronunciation

 In clinical studies, calcium acetate has been generally well tolerated.

-| Table 1: Adverse Reactions in Patients with End-Stage Renal Disease Undergoing Hemodialysis
+| Table 1: Adverse Reactions in Patients with End-Stage Renal Disease

-cross-over study of calcium acetate
+cross-over study of liquid calcium

 Mild hypercalcemia may be asymptomatic or manifest itself as constipation, anorexia, nausea, and vomiting.
 More severe hypercalcemia is associated with confusion, delirium, stupor, and coma.
 Decreasing dialysate calcium concentration could reduce the incidence and severity of calcium acetate-induced hypercalcemia.
 Isolated cases of pruritus have been reported, which may represent allergic reactions.

 The following additional adverse reactions have been identified during post-approval of calcium acetate: dizziness, edema, and weakness.

-The drug interaction of calcium acetate is characterized by the potential of calcium to bind to drugs with anionic functions (e.g., carboxyl and hydroxyl groups).
+The drug interaction of calcium acetate is characterized by the potential of calcium to bind to drugs with anionic functions (e.g., carboxyl, and hydroxyl groups).
 Calcium acetate may decrease the bioavailability of tetracyclines or fluoroquinolones via this mechanism.

 There are no empirical data on avoiding drug interactions between calcium acetate or Calcium Acetate Capsules and most concomitant drugs.
-When administering an oral medication with calcium acetate where a reduction in the bioavailability of that medication would have a clinically significant effect on its safety or efficacy, administer the drug one hour before or three hours after Calcium Acetate Capsules or calcium acetate.
+When administering an oral medication with Calcium Acetate Capsules where a reduction in the bioavailability of that medication would have a clinically significant effect on its safety or efficacy, administer the drug one hour before or three hours after Calcium Acetate Capsules or calcium acetate.
 Monitor blood levels of the concomitant drugs that have a narrow therapeutic range.
 Patients taking anti-arrhythmic medications for the control of arrhythmias and anti-seizure medications for the control of seizure disorders were excluded from the clinical trials with all forms of calcium acetate.

 USE IN SPECIFIC POPULATIONS

 Calcium Acetate Capsules contain calcium acetate.
 Animal reproduction studies have not been conducted with calcium acetate, and there are no adequate and well controlled studies of calcium acetate use in pregnant women.
-Patients with end stage renal disease may develop hypercalcemia with calcium acetate treatment [see WARNINGS AND PRECAUTIONS (5.1)].
+Patients with end stage renal disease may develop hypercalcemia with calcium acetate treatment [see Warnings and Precautions (5.1)].
 Maintenance of normal serum calcium levels is important for maternal and fetal well being.
 Hypercalcemia during pregnancy may increase the risk for maternal and neonatal complications such as stillbirth, preterm delivery, and neonatal hypocalcemia and hypoparathyroidism.
 Calcium acetate treatment, as recommended, is not expected to harm a fetus if maternal calcium levels are properly monitored during and following treatment.

-Labor and Delivery
+8.2 Labor and Delivery

-Calcium Acetate Capsules contain calcium acetate and are excreted in human milk.
+Calcium Acetate Capsules contain calcium acetate and is excreted in human milk.
 Human milk feeding by a mother receiving calcium acetate is not expected to harm an infant, provided maternal serum calcium levels are appropriately monitored.

 Clinical studies of calcium acetate did not include sufficient numbers of subjects aged 65 and over to determine whether they respond differently from younger subjects.
-Other clinical experience has not identified differences in responses between the elderly and younger patients.
+Other clinical experience has not identified differences in responses between elderly and younger patients.
 In general, dose selection for an elderly patient should be cautious, usually starting at the low end of the dosing range, reflecting the greater frequency of decreased hepatic, renal, or cardiac function, and of concomitant disease or other drug therapy.

-Administration of calcium acetate in excess of the appropriate daily dosage may result in hypercalcemia [see WARNINGS AND PRECAUTIONS (5.1)].
+Administration of calcium acetate in excess of the appropriate daily dosage may result in hypercalcemia [see Warnings and Precautions (5.1)].

 Patients with ESRD retain phosphorus and can develop hyperphosphatemia.
 High serum phosphorus can precipitate serum calcium resulting in ectopic calcification.
 Hyperphosphatemia also plays a role in the development of secondary hyperparathyroidism in patients with ESRD.

-Mechanism of Action
+12.1 Mechanism of Action

 Calcium acetate, when taken with meals, combines with dietary phosphate to form an insoluble calcium phosphate complex, which is excreted in the feces, resulting in decreased serum phosphorus concentration.

-Orally administered calcium acetate from pharmaceutical dosage forms is systemically absorbed up to approximately 40% under fasting conditions and up to approximately 30% under non-fasting conditions.
+Orally administered calcium acetate from pharmaceutical dosage forms is systemically absorbed up to approximately 40% under fasting conditions and up to approximately 30% under nonfasting conditions.
 This range represents data from both healthy subjects and renal dialysis patients under various conditions.

-Carcinogenesis, Mutagenesis, Impairment of Fertility
+13.1 Carcinogenesis, Mutagenesis, Impairment and Fertility

 Ninety-one patients with end-stage renal disease who were undergoing hemodialysis and were hyperphosphatemic (serum phosphorus >5.5 mg/dL) following a 1-week phosphate binder washout period contributed efficacy data to an open-label, non-randomized study.